Marcus Brady

-Marcus Brady (born September 24, 1979) is an American football coach who is the senior offensive assistant for the Philadelphia Eagles of the National Football League (NFL).
-He previously served as the offensive coordinator for the Indianapolis Colts from 2021 to 2022 and also served as an assistant coach for the Toronto Argonauts and Montreal Alouettes.
+Marcus Brady (born September 24, 1979) is an American football coach and former quarterback who is the passing game coordinator for the Los Angeles Chargers of the National Football League (NFL).
+He previously served as the offensive coordinator for the Indianapolis Colts from 2021 to 2022 and also served as an assistant coach for the Philadelphia Eagles, Toronto Argonauts and Montreal Alouettes.

 He played college football at California State University, Northridge and in 2002 was signed as an undrafted free agent by the Toronto Argonauts of the Canadian Football League (CFL).
 Brady played for seven seasons in the CFL for the Toronto Argonauts, Hamilton Tiger-Cats and Montreal Alouettes.

 Playing career

 College

 Brady attended Cal State Northridge as a business major, where he started 43 straight games.
 He held his school's all-time lead for completions (1,036), attempts (1,677), yards (12,445) and touchdowns (109).

 Canadian Football League

 Toronto Argonauts

 In 2002, Brady signed with the Toronto Argonauts as an undrafted free agent.
 He played with the Argonauts for two seasons.